zkTube-Labs/zkTube-docs/docs/Whitepaper/README.md

 Since Prover must generate the PROOF of the ZK PLONK protocol before submitting to the contract, if the Prover modifies the user's transaction maliciously, the PROOF will not be verified.

-In addition, since the transactions t[1], t[2], ..., t[n] submitted to the chain do not contain nonce and signature, the data on the chain will become smaller (in the above examples, only 11 bytes will be chained per transaction).
+In addition, since the transactions t[1], t[2], ..., t[n] submitted to the chain do not contain nonce and signature, the data on the chain will become smaller.

 At this time, Prover has been unable to modify the user's transaction due to certification restrictions.
 However, a malicious Prover can still refuse to serve a transactor.
 To prevent this behavior, the contract supports on-chain withdrawal; that is, any transactor can withdraw its token from the chain.